By Alie B. Sheriff | The AfricaPaper

-“Our world demands of all government leaders a will which is effective, practical and constant, concrete steps and immediate measures for preserving and improving the natural environment,” Pope Francis said as he addressed world leaders at the United Nations headquarters.
+“Our world demands of all government leaders a will which is effective, practical and constant, concrete steps and immediate measures for preserving and improving the natural environment,” Pope Francis said as he addressed world leaders at the United Nations headquarters in New York.

 Pope Francis urged the bureaucratic organization to put “an end as quickly as possible to the phenomenon of social and economic inclusion, with its baneful consequences: human trafficking, the marketing of human organs and tissues, the sexual exploitation of boys and girls, slave labour, including prostitution, the drug and weapon trade, terrorism and international organized crime.”